-Parenting a teen (or tween) isn’t easy.
+Parenting an adolescent isn’t easy.

-Although not an exhaustive list, these 10 ideas can be part of your parenting strategy as your kids enter the teen years and will help you navigate these new waters.
-There is no magic formula that guarantees positive results.
-Fantastic parents can still have a child that rebels and struggles, while less than stellar parenting can produce amazing adolescents.
-I’m sure you can think of examples of both in your life.
+Although not an exhaustive list, these ten ideas can be part of your parenting strategy as your kids enter the teen years and will help you navigate these new waters.
+There is no magic formula that guarantees positive results, but putting in some extra effort can’t hurt.

 Just remember that there are NO perfect parents or children, but there are tons of really great ones.
 Here are some ways to help bring the best out of both of you.

 Ten tips to help you stay close during middle school and beyond